DiseaseOntology/HumanDiseaseOntology/src/sparql/README.md

 # SPARQL Queries

-There are currently two types of SPARQL queries:
+There are currently two types of SPARQL queries utilized for the DO ROBOT queries:
 1. Verification queries
 2. Reporting queries